ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/slider.md

 # Value Slider and Range Slider Fieldtypes

-Value Slider fieldtype offers the slider allowing to select numerical value.
-It is getting rendered as `range` HTML input type with some additional styling, allowing to precisely select the value.
-Range Slider fieldtype shows two sliders on the same scale, allowing to select range of numbers (from...to).
+The Value Slider fieldtype allows the user to select numerical value.
+It is rendered as `range` HTML input type with some additional styling, allowing users to precisely select the value.

+The Range Slider fieldtype shows two sliders on the same scale, allowing to select a range of numbers (from...to).

 ![slider field](_images/field_slider.png)